 Identity Persistence is only supported on Windows Operating System (OS)

-Note: The Identity Persistence feature must be enabled with Cisco Technical Assistance Center (TAC).
+Note: The Identity Persistence feature must be enabled after consultation with Cisco Technical Assistance Center (TAC).

 The information in this document is based on Cisco AMP for Endpoints dashboard.